-The new cost field is shown in the Logical File summary page.
-It is the combined cost of storing and accessing the data.
+The File Cost at Rest field is shown in the Logical File summary page.
+It is the cost of storing the file without accessing the data.
+Only the storage costs associated with housing the file in the cloud.
+This value has been added to better differentiate between file storage costs.